Barbary lion

 The Barbary lion was a population of the lion subspecies Panthera leo leo.
 It was also called North African lion, Atlas lion, and Egyptian lion.
-It lived in the mountains and deserts of the Maghreb of North Africa from Morocco to Egypt.
+It inhabited the mountains and deserts of the Maghreb in North Africa, from Morocco to Egypt.
+A comprehensive review of hunting and sighting records revealed that small groups of lions may have survived in Algeria until the early 1960s, and in Morocco until the mid-1960s.
+Today, the wild population is extinct in this region.
 It was eradicated following the spread of firearms and bounties for shooting lions.

-A comprehensive review of hunting and sighting records revealed that small groups of lions may have survived in Algeria until the early 1960s, and in Morocco until the mid-1960s.
-Today, it is locally extinct in this region.
-Fossils of the Barbary lion dating to between 100,000 and 110,000 years were found in the cave of Bizmoune near Essaouira.
+Fossils of the Barbary lion dating back between 100,000 and 110,000 years were discovered in the Bizmoune cave near Essaouira.

 Until 2017, the Barbary lion was considered a distinct lion subspecies.
 Results of morphological and genetic analyses of lion samples from North Africa showed that the Barbary lion does not differ significantly from the Asiatic lion and falls into the same subclade.
-This North African/Asian subclade is closely related to lions from West Africa and northern parts of Central Africa, and therefore grouped into the northern lion subspecies Panthera leo leo.
+This North African-Asian subclade is closely related to lions from West Africa and northern parts of Central Africa and is therefore grouped into the northern lion subspecies Panthera leo leo.